marxin/texi2rst-generated/sphinx/gccint/memory-management-and-type-information/troubleshooting-the-garbage-collector.rst

   smell', consider if you really must use GC for allocating such type.

 * Link-time errors about undefined ``gt_ggc_r_foo_bar`` and similarly-named symbols.
-Check if your foo_bar source file has ``#include "gt-foo_bar.h"`` as its very last line.
+Check if your :samp:`foo_bar` source file has ``#include "gt-foo_bar.h"`` as its very last line.

 ..
 Free Software Foundation, Inc.